trongtran/vagrant_deploy/README.md

 ##Setup

-To use the script simply download the attached file, extract it and setup vagrant by doing the following:
+Simply pull down the repo and setup vagrant by doing the following:

 ###1.
 Install vagrant
 ```sh